knaaptime/seg_networks/paper/introduction.md

 [@howard2001GardenCities;@lecorbusier1986NewArchitecture;@campbell1996ReadingsPlanning].
 Combining
-these visions with ideas from @wirth1938UrbanismWay and the famous 'neighborhood unit plan' articulated by @perry1929neighborhood, large scale developers like James Rouse developed concepts for new towns like Columbia, Maryland that were based largely on the design of insular street networks [@olsen2003BetterPlaces].
+these visions with ideas from @wirth1938UrbanismWay and the famous 'neighborhood unit plan' articulated by @perry1929neighborhood, large scale developers like James Rouse developed concepts for New Towns like Columbia, Maryland that were based largely on the design of insular street networks [@olsen2003BetterPlaces].

 At their best, these designs were intended to foster community for the residents that live within